 You will find tourist offices in all major tourist destinations and tourist attractions.
-Smaller ones have a green “i” sign, bigger ones a blue and yellow sign.
-The latter have brochures and catalogues from all over Sweden.
+They have a green “i” sign.
+Bigger ones have brochures and catalogues from all over Sweden.
 However, some cities have begun to close down their tourist offices in favour of online services and smaller info points, such as tobacco and lottery stores.
 Helsingborg is one example.

 Everyone speaks English in Sweden.

-We recommend crystal, design, wooden articles, Swedish fashion, Swedish coffee, hard cheese, crispbread/knäckebröd (especially the large round ones), red and white striped candy canes from Gränna in Småland – and perhaps you want to buy a bottle of Swedish whisky (Mackmyra, for example), Swedish akvavit (our favourite is the Skåne akvavit) or Swedish vodka at the airport on your way home.
+We recommend crystal, design, wooden articles, Swedish fashion, Swedish coffee, hard cheese, crispbread/knäckebröd (especially the large round ones), red and white striped candy canes from Gränna in Småland – and perhaps you want to buy a bottle of Swedish whisky (Mackmyra, for example), Swedish akvavit (our favourite is the Skåne akvavit), Swedish vodka or Swedish gin at the airport on your way home.